-All four project alternatives encroach into the AIA of San Martin Airport (E16), as shown in Table 1
+All four project alternatives encroach into the AIA of San Martin Airport (E16), as shown in Table 1.
+All four project alternatives have communication towers located in San Martin (Radio Towers 29 through 33) that would exceed Part 77 height restrictions near San Martin Airport.
+The communication towers in San Martin would be within the contour for Part 77 notification.
+According to the Part 77 Notice Criteria Tool, the proposed communication towers 29, 30, 31, 32, and 33 respectively.
+An aeronautical study for each tower would need to be conducted to evaluate the proposal because the OEAAA source is not able to provide airport or runway data for San Martin

-All four project alternatives have communication towers located in San Martin (Radio Towers 29 through 33).
-According to the FAR Part 77 Notice Criteria Tool, the proposed communication towers would exceed an instrument approach area by 24, 43, 43, 41, and 44 feet for Radio Towers 29, 30, 31, 32, and 33 respectively.
-An aeronautical study for each tower would need to be conducted to evaluate the proposal because the OEAAA source is not able to provide airport or runway data for San Martin Airport.
+Airport.
 The nearest runway to the proposed communication tower locations is E16 Runway 14/32.
-The FAR Part 77 Notice Criteria Tool indicates that FAR Part 77 notification would be required for approval of construction of the communication towers in San Martin under all four project alternatives.
+The FAA Part 77 Notice Criteria Tool indicates that FAA notification would be required for approval of construction of the communication towers in San Martin under all four project alternatives.